jobovy/gaia_tools/README.rst

 averaged over these, and they can also be changed on-the-fly when evaluating the effective selection function.

-We can also compute the effective volume as defined by Bovy (2017, in prep.).
+We can also compute the effective volume as defined by Bovy (2017).
 For this, we need to define a function that defines the volume over which we want to compute the effective volume.
 For example, a cylindrical volume centered on the Sun is::